GRD-1/TaskQueues/README.md

 ## Launch

+* make sure, that you have docker and docker-compose installed
-* to launch the project in development mode use: bash npm run start:dev
+* to build the project in product mode use the command: [docker compose -f docker-compose.yml up --build]
-* to launch the project in product mode use: bash npm run start:prod
+* to build the project in development mode use the command: [docker compose -f docker-compose.dev.yml up --build]

 ## Usage